ilkayseki/ilkayseki/README.md

 - 🔗 Feel free to check it out and download it from https://lnkd.in/guwKDK99 to start scanning QR codes effortlessly.
 Your feedback and support mean the world to me, so please let me know what you think!
 Thank you for being a part of my journey.

 - You can see it from: https://www.linkedin.com/feed/update/urn:li:activity:7110993784322093056

+### Control Glove
+In my project titled "Control Glove," I have developed a system based on Arduino and Unity.
+With this system, we can simulate a variety of hand movements wirelessly, from opening and closing fingers to rotating the hand.

+This innovative technology even allows for a more interactive gaming experience.
+Playing games becomes more immersive and engaging using this system, and it's applicable to a wide range of game genres.

 <h3 align="left">Connect with me:</h3>
 <p align="left">